mintchaos/flippant.js/Readme.md

 back = flippant.flip(front, back_content)
 // this creates the back element, sizes it and flips it around.

-// invoke the close event on the back element when it's time to close.

 // call the close method on the back element when it's time to close. back.close()
 // alternatively you can trigger a close event on the back element if you fancy.